pmd/build-tools/README.md

 ### maven-settings.xml

-The maven-settings.xml file contains a profile `sign`, which brings in the configuration for `maven-gpg-plugin` to sign the artifacts prior to uploading it to maven central.
-The configuration comes in via environment variables: `CI_SIGN_KEYNAME` and `CI_SIGN_PASSPHRASE`.
+It contains the credentials for uploading the artifacts to maven-central for the server `ossrh`.

-It also contains the credentials for uploading the artifacts to maven-central for the server `ossrh`.
-Again, the actual configuration comes in via environment variables: `CI_DEPLOY_USERNAME` and `CI_DEPLOY_PASSWORD`.
+The actual configuration comes in via environment variables: `CI_DEPLOY_USERNAME` and `CI_DEPLOY_PASSWORD`.

 ## Testing